Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

 \section{Gaussian behaviour for 1D systems}

-Unsurprisingly, 1D systems are the easiest for which to make analytic predictions and to implement numerical simulations.
+Unsurprisingly, 1D systems are the easiest for which we can make analytic predictions and implement numerical simulations.
 There are two strongly related variants of Gaussian approximation that we shall consider; each has its strengths.